 Yes, I know, sometimes this is easier said than done.
 I choose to do my weekly food shop at about 9pm on a Friday.
 All the cool kids are in bars rather than the supermarket, so it’s generally not too busy.
 I leave the kids in bed with Mr C at home with them and shop in peace (with my trusty meal plan and list in tow, obvs!)

 3. Cut out unnecessary spending

 Do you buy a coffee every morning?
 Or a packet of sweets every day on the school pick up?
 Invest in a travel mug or reusable coffee cup and take your own.
 You’ll save a packet in the long run.
-And try buying big bags or multi-packs of sweets or treats on your weekly food shop that you can decant and just take a few each day.
+And try buying big bags or or treats on your weekly food shop that you can decant and just take a few each day.
 You and the kids still get your treat, but for a fraction of the price!